ceford/cefjdemos-data-jdm-help-en/articles/users/users-options.md

 ## Description

-User Options set globally for all users include
+The *Users: Options* page is used to set set global options for all users,
+including:

 - Captcha,
 - registration allowed and type of registration,